 Both the written and oral portions of the Comprehensive Examination for the Ph.D.
 Program in Second Language Acquisition and Teaching have a three-fold purpose: to determine students’ (1) competence in their major and minor areas of specialization; (2) ability to relate the interdisciplinary core of SLAT to their areas of specialization; and (3) readiness to undertake dissertation research.
 Specific exam questions will address all of these areas.

 The comprehensive exam is administered in two parts, a written and an oral exam, by a committee of 4-5 UA faculty.
 The chair of the exam and at least two other members must be SLAT faculty members.
 At least 3 members of the committee must be tenured/tenure-track or the equivalent.
+For a description of the different SLAT Faculty Affiliations and individual Faculty Status, please click here.
 The Committee Chair must be physically present for the oral exam, and no more that 1 committee member may “Skype” into or otherwise electronically participate in the exam.

-The written exam takes 7 days to complete.
+The written exam takes seven days to complete, divided into five days for the major and two days for the minor.
 The oral exam lasts 2-3 hours.
 Students who pass the written portion of the exam may take the oral portion.
 Students who fail the written exam may ask the exam chair for approval to make a second attempt to pass a written exam, and may do so if approved by the exam chair and the SLAT director.
 Students who pass the written exam and fail the oral exam may ask the exam chair for recommendation to attempt a second oral exam, and may do so if approved by the examining committee, the SLAT program, and the Graduate College.
 Students are notified of the results of the comprehensive exam immediately after completing the oral exam.

 No later than 30 days before the exam begins, the student should have the committee in place and a reading list approved by the examining committee.
 Additionally, the student will submit the Comps Committee Approval form via GradPath.
 Once the committee has been approved, the student will initiate the Announcement of Comprehensive Oral Exam form via Gradpath.
 Once the announcement form has completed processing, the student’s oral exam may move forward as scheduled.